 9. Several Non-drinking Purposes

 Rainwater, when collected, can be used for several non-drinking functions, including cooking, bathing, flushing toilets, washing clothes and utensils, watering the garden, washing cars, etc. It is unnecessary to use pure drinking water if all we need to use it for some other purpose rather than drinking.

 It can also be used for farming and in industries that require large amounts of water for production processes.

 Disadvantages of Rainwater Harvesting

-3. Regular Maintenance: Rainwater harvesting systems require regular maintenance as they may get prone to rodents, mosquitoes, algae growth, insects and lizards.
-They can become as breeding grounds for many animals if they are not properly maintained.
+Rainwater harvesting systems require regular maintenance as they may become prone to rodents, mosquitoes, algae growth, insects, and lizards.
+They can become breeding grounds for many animals if they are improperly maintained.

-5. Storage Limits: The collection and storage facilities may also impose some kind of restrictions as to how much rainwater you can use.
-During the heavy downpour, the collection systems may not be able to hold all rainwater which ends in going to to drains and rivers.
+The collection and storage facilities may also impose some restrictions as to how much rainwater you can harvest.
+During the heavy downpour, the collection systems may not be able to hold all rainwater, which ends in going to drains and rivers.

 Rainwater collected during the first rainy season is generally not needed by plants until the dry season, though it can be used for other household purposes.
 However, once the catchment is full, it cannot take advantage of future rains.

 Rainwater harvesting is a system that is gaining momentum over time.
 Areas that experience high amounts of rainfall will benefit the most from the system and will be able to distribute water to dry lands with ease.
 However, the beneficial environmental impact of the system is what drives it further as of now.